 For Brock, the deeper a dish is rooted in Southern traditions, the better.
 While foods that reflect the heritage of the region are a focal point, old-school cooking methods evoke his passion as well.
 The wood-fired cooking of foods - everything from heirloom peas to vegetables to meat and fish - is a preferred technique, as well as pickling, canning and preserving things fresh from the earth.

-"I've been cooking in the Lowcountry for 15 years now, and the history of South Carolina has been the catalyst of my approach to cooking," Brock said.
+"I've been cooking in the Lowcountry for 15 years now, and the history of South Carolina has been the catalyst of my approach to cooking," Brock said while still overseeing his Charleston restaurants.
 "I've spent my career diving deeper into the culture and geography and learning how it shapes the cuisine."

-Brock's strong farm-to-table aesthetic was home grown.
+Brock' strong farm-to-table aesthetic was home grown.
 Residing in a mining town devoid of restaurants meant living off the land was essential to survival.
-But the daily monotony on the family farm and in the kitchen only served to fuel his interest in pursuing a culinary career.
-Despite being far removed from the lively happenings of famed food-centric cities, the future chef found plenty of inspiration in his youth.
+But the daily monotony on the family farm and in the kitchen only served to fuel his interest in pursuing a career as a chef.
+Despite being far removed from the lively happenings of famced food-centric cities, the future chef found plenty of inspiation in his youth.

 "I grew up around Southern women who were cooking all day, and if they weren't cooking, they were in their garden growing food," he said.
 "I also used to watch 'Great Chefs of the World.'"